byu-oit/frontend-template-nuxt/README.md

 Using a custom URL will require a bit of one-time configuration in the AWS console.

+**Note**: If you get WSO2 errors after following either set of steps below, be sure to invalidate your CloudFront distribution's cache.

 ### Using an exisiting domain name.

-If you're using an existing domain name, follow the steps outlined below, but after step 2 in the process outlined below, you'll need to manually copy the CNAME record for the new ACM certificate into the old Route 53 hosted zone.
-Then ACM can validate against that.
-Once the new certificate in ACM is validated, you should skip step 3 and do it last (as not to have any downtime in transitioning from one hosted zone to another).
+**Transfering an old, existing URL to our new accounts and pipelines will cause ~20 minutes of downtime.** The total amount of downtime will depend on how long it takes you to complete steps 5-7.

+1) Set the `url` variable in the `terraform.tfvars` file.
+2) Run `terraform apply`.
+This will create the Route 53 hosted zone, a certificate in ACM, and add the validation CNAME's to that hosted zone. **You will get an error about the CloudFront distribution.** That is expected.
+3) Create a new Engineering Task in ServiceNow using the "Route 53 Domain Redirect" template.
+Go to your newly created Route 53 hosted zone in the AWS Console, copy the name servers, and paste them in the request.
+4) In the AWS Console, go to ACM and copy the validation CNAME record for the certificate.
+Put that in the old Route 53 hosted zone so the certificate can be validated (it can take 30 minutes for more for ACM to validate your certificate).
+5) Once that new certificate is validated, go to the old CloudFront distribution and remove the CNAME associated with it.
+6) Work with the network team to complete the ENG task you created.
+7) Run `terraform apply` again.
+This will finish setting up CloudFront and your other resources.
+8) Trigger your CodePipeline so it builds your project, then you should be good to go.

 ### Using a new domain name.